ibebrett/music/README.md

-A set of ear training tools
+A set of ear training tools.
+I abandoned this project, but it was an attempt to use the webkit audio api.